 Glue, salt and watercolors are all you need for this simple and fun art activity.
 We do this one again and again and it’s always a hit!

 This one is one of our favorites!
 It was mesmerizing to watch the drops of rubbing alcohol react with the watercolor paint and create circular designs.

 It is also a great technique to use when painting butterflies!

 We’ve been sprinkling salt on our watercolor paintings for ages and love the designs it creates as the salt absorbs the water in the paint.

-How about you?
 Have you tried any of these watercolor techniques for kids yet?
-Which ones do your kids like the best?

 Pin It For Later